Image

 A Study in People With Systemic Sclerosis to Test Whether Avenciguat (BI 685509) Has an Effect on Lung Function and Other Systemic Sclerosis Symptoms

-Testing Avenciguat for lung and symptoms in systemic sclerosis patients.
+Testing Avenciguat's impact on lung function in systemic sclerosis patients.

 Recruiting